dfst/deepforge/docs/walkthrough/executing-pipelines.rst

 Basic Options
 ^^^^^^^^^^^^^
 Here you will define the name of the execution.
 Execution names are unique identifiers and cannot be repeated.
 In the case that a name is given that has already been used for that project, an index will be added to the pipeline name automatically (i.e. *test* becomes *test_2*).
+Upon starting execution, the execution name will also be added to the project version history as a tag.

 The pipeline can also be chosen to run in debug mode here.
 This will allow editing the operations and re-running the pipelines with the edited operations after creation.
-Leaving this as false will cause the execution to always use the version of each operation that existed when the pipeline was first executed.
+Alternatively, the execution will only use the version of each operation that existed when the pipeline was first executed.
 This can be helpful when creating and testing pipelines before deployment.

 .. figure:: images/cifar-execute-basic.png
     :align: center